 (April 16, 2014) — Less than two years after opening, the Weight Loss & Metabolic Surgery Program at Anne Arundel Medical Center (AAMC) is now a Level 1 Facility, nationally accredited by the American College of Surgeons for providing high quality care and excellent outcomes.
 The Level 1 designation also means AAMC is a high volume center performing more weight loss operations than the average bariatric surgery center in the U.S.

-In the first year of AAMC’s program, led by renowned bariatric surgeon Alex Gandsas, MD, nearly 300 surgeries were performed including sleeve gastrectomy, gastric bypass, and gastric lapband surgery (see sidebar for explanations below).
-The program started in July 2012, and since then, more than 450 weight loss surgeries have been performed.
+In the first year of AAMC’s program, led by renowned bariatric surgeon Alex Gandsas, MD, nearly 300 surgeries were performed including sleeve gastrectomy, gastric bypass, and gastric lapband surgery (see explanations below).
+The program started in July 2012, and since then, more than 1,000 weight loss surgeries have been performed (updated August 13, 2015).

 “Our weight loss surgery program is one of the fastest growing in the state of Maryland,” says Gandsas.
 “We have one of the most comprehensive centers in the mid-Atlantic region which offers significant support to patients before, during and after their procedure.
 We help them prepare for surgery through visits with our dietitian where patients learn about nutrition, diet and portion size.
 They also take part in our unique Bariatric Optimization Program (BOP) in which patients undergo physical therapy and medically supervised exercise to improve their health before surgery.”